-Lots of stuff washes up on beaches in Newfoundland every day.
+Lots of stuff washes up on Newfoundland beaches every day.
 Well-visited beaches don’t always show this because they get cleaned up regularly by community volunteers and visitors alike.

 It turns out it did not come from very far away.
-It did not even come from far away.
+It didn’t even come from far away.
 It came from just across the bay, from Fort Amherst in St. John’s where it was cast into the water on August 19, 2012.
 A short trip to be sure:

 In the message, the sender asks me to cast the bottle back into the water so it can continue to travel, and I will do just that later this week.
 Maybe this time around it’ll find its way clear across the North Atlantic, or at the very least to the next beach down the road…